Cisco ACI Tutorial 3 – Sing a new song for sorting server groups and policy

 Source Port Range From: any To: any [See Note below]

-Step 5: Create a common Contract for web traffic and a common Contract for ping traffic.
+Step 5: Create a Contract for this TCP port 5000 traffic

 • Add (+) Subjects: